withanage/SemToNotes/index.md

 * Shared Canvas Example

 ### 1.3 User Interface Description Language (UIDL)
-SemToNotes can be integrated into a web page with HTML5 elements only, without writing any JavaScript.
+SemToNotes can be easily integrated into any web page in a descriptive way with HTML5 elements only without writing any additional JavaScript.

-* The HTML template
-* Defining XML instances
+* Loading XML instances
+* Declaring data bindings
+* a background image
+* Rendering graphics
+* Modifying existing graphics
+* Creating new graphics
-*
+* A complete example

 # Contact
 jochen.graf(at)uni-koeln.de